Gummi, Nigeria: Topography

-For the purpose of this report, Gummi is situated at geographical coordinates of 12.145 degrees latitude, 5.118 degrees longitude, and an elevation of 764 feet.
+For the purpose of this report, Gummi is situated at geographical coordinates of 12.145 degrees latitude, 5.118 degrees longitude, and an elevation of 764 ft.

-The landscape within a 2-mile radius of Gummi features relatively small changes in elevation, with the most significant elevation difference being 105 feet, and an average elevation of approximately 762 feet above sea level.
-Extending the radius to 10 miles continues to exhibit moderate modest elevation changes, amounting to 1,050 feet.
+The landscape within a 3.2-kilometre (2 mile) radius of Gummi features relatively small changes in elevation, with the most significant elevation difference being 105 ft, and an average elevation of approximately 762 ft above sea level.
+Extending the radius to 16 km continues to exhibit moderate modest elevation changes, amounting to 1050 ft.

-The region within a 2-mile radius of Gummi primarily comprises cropland (66%) and grassland (12%).
-Expanding the analysis to a 10-mile radius, the land cover remains dominated by cropland (69%) and grassland (12%).
-When encompassing a 50-mile radius, the land use pattern remains consistent, with cropland covering 69% and grassland (12%) of the area.
+The region within a 3.2-kilometre (2 mile) radius of Gummi primarily comprises cropland (66%) and grassland (12%).
+Expanding the analysis to a 16-kilometre (10 mile) radius, the land cover remains dominated by cropland (69%) and grassland (12%).
+When encompassing a 80-kilometre (50 mile) radius, the land use pattern remains consistent, with cropland covering 69% and grassland (12%) of the area.